darkhelmet/verboselogging/posts/git-on-windows.md

 - git
 ---
 Speaking of git, you can get it on Windows, using msysgit.
-It works pretty well, in that I haven’t had any problems with it, except some minor line ending things.
+It works pretty well, in that I haven't had any problems with it, except some minor line ending things.

 [msysgit](http://code.google.com/p/msysgit/)\